-Cara Reese is entering her fifth season as head coach of the Wheaton field hockey program in 2017-18.
+Cara Reese is entering her sixth season as head coach of the Wheaton field hockey program in 2018-19.
 Reese, who is the seventh head coach in the history of the program, joined the Wheaton staff after seven years at Vassar College including a four-year stint as head coach.

 In 2015-16, the Lyons went 5-0 to begin the season, the best start under Reese where Wheaton notched two shut out wins during that time.